import math

 # Update forces at this velocity

-acc=0, lat_acc=0, roll=0, pitch=0, vel=v_current
+forces = self.calculate_tire_forces(acc=0, lat_acc=0, roll=0, pitch=0, vel=v_current)

-rolling_resistance = self.total_normal * self.params.rolling_coeff
+rolling_resistance = forces.total_normal * self.params.rolling_coeff

 drag = self.aero.get_drag(v_current, 0)